Get free weekly resources from us!

 Back-to-School Crafts With a Purpose

-This is a great craft for kids to make and wear to school to remind them that they need to be “fishers of men.”
+This is a great craft for kids to make and pin on a backpack as a reminder that Jesus’ friends are “fishers of people.”
 The pins are also great conversation starters so kids can share their faith with their friends at school.
 And you can make these cute pins for just pennies a piece!

 For each pin you’ll need: